-As you can see, if you need coverage over a wide area and it requires numerous speakers, a 70V/100V system presents a tremendous advantage.
-However, it should be noted that the higher the wattage tap, the higher the fidelity and the greater SPL that can be delivered from each speaker.
-Therefore, it is best to determine the total number of speakers needed and set the taps as high as possible WITHIN the amplifier's power output rating.
+So, if you need coverage over a wide area and it requires numerous speakers, a 70V/100V system presents a tremendous advantage.
+However, it should be noted that the higher the wattage tap, the higher the fidelity and the greater SPL that can be delivered from each speaker: It is best to determine the total number of speakers needed and set the taps as high as possible WITHIN the amplifier's power output rating.